cassieeric/python_crawler/hotel_monitor/README.md

 # Introduction
 This folder is mainly used to store hotel_monitor script.
 With the Python script, you can get the monitor device Mac address information.

-And then, based on the Mac address information, you can refer to website https://mac.51240.com/, in order to get the devive
+And then, based on the Mac address information, you can refer to website https://mac.51240.com/, in order to get more information about the devive.

+Hoping the scrpits can help you detect monitor device when you hoteling.

 # Environment
 Ubuntu18.04 + Pyhton3.5 + Pycharm